apache/streampipes-website/docs/04_use-connect.md

       text: 'Check that the source is reachable and inspect sample events before committing to a final stream.', },
     {
-      title: 'Refine schema and transformations',
+      title: 'Define transformations and metadata',
-      text: 'Shape raw payloads into a cleaner StreamPipes event model with field metadata and optional scripts.', },
+      text: 'Shape raw payloads into a cleaner StreamPipes event model with field metadata and optional pre-processing scripts.', },
     {
       title: 'Create an operated platform resource',